-You should wear eye protection and protective clothing when working near the battery or when using compressed air.
 The Maintenance Schedule specifies how often you should have your car serviced and what things need attention.
 It is essential that you have your car serviced as scheduled to retain its high level of safety, dependability, and emissions control performance.

-The services and time or distance intervals shown in the maintenance schedule assume you will use your car as normal transportation for your passenger and possessions.
+The services and time or distance intervals shown in the maintenance schedule assume vou will use vour car as normal transportation for your passenger and possessions.
 You should also follow these recommendations:

 - Avoid exceeding your car's load limit.
 This puts excess stress on the engine, brakes, and many other parts of your car.
-The load limit is shown on the label on the driver's doorjamb. - Operate your car on reasonable roads within the legal speed limit. - Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with the proper octane rating (see page 122).
+The load limit is shown on the label on the driver's dooriamb. - Operate your car on reasonable roads within the legal speed limit. - Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with the proper octane rating (see page 120).